Gen*cides You Should Care About

 Cameroon

 Since 2016, the Anglophone crisis has claimed the lives of more than 6,000 citizens in Cameroon.
 The conflict started in 2016 when the Anglophone region’s lawyers and teachers (who follow the English common law system) protested the appointment of Francophone judges in their courts and schools, claiming that it violated Cameroon’s bilingual foundation (English and French are both official languages of Cameroon).
 Consequently, in 2017, the government banned Anglophone civil society groups (Cameroon Anglophone Civil Society Consortium [CACSC] and Southern Cameroons National Council [SCNC]), shut down the internet in the Anglophone region, and intensified security crackdowns.
 As a response, the Southern Cameroons Ambazonia Consortium United Front (SCACUF) declared the Anglophone regions as a new independent state, “Ambazonia.”
 Over the next few months, several separatist groups emerged (including the Ambazonia Defense Forces [ADF], Southern Cameroons Defense Forces [SOCADEF], and guerilla bands like the Red Dragons, Tigers of Ambazonia, and Seven Karta, most coordinating under the umbrella of the Ambazonia Self-defense Council (ASDC), shifting the conflict from protest to armed conflict.
 Since then, both sides — the Francophone-dominated government of Cameroon and separatist groups in the Anglophone region — have committed numerous war crimes and crimes against humanity, including extrajudicial killings, village raids, massacres, arson, and the deliberate targeting of the education system.
 Both have also been accused of sexual violence, including rape.
 According to the UN Population fund, in 2020, over 4,300 cases of gender-based violence were documented in the Anglophone regions, nearly half of which involved sexual violence, with over 30% of victims being children.
 Revolution, of any kind, always has a cost.
 The question is: who bears the cost?
 As of January 2025, more than 2,100,000 people had been forcibly displaced, including 426,000 asylum-seekers.
 The Cameroon Government’s denial of the crisis – as well as the complexity of the situation – has deterred donor engagement, exacerbating the crisis.
 Kumbo, a clergyman in the North-West region, constructs a more eloquent generalization: “I don't like the idea that the international community only waits for bloodshed and open war to come with aid.”
 The conflict does not appear to be stopping anytime soon.
-Bloodshed is coming.
+Bloodshed will be coming.

 —————————————————————